leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ### Faults:
 1. **[TLE]** You could not shift one character again and agian,  you should add all shifts together and do the shift in one time.
 2. **[RE]** The shift distance itself maybe too large, you should mod 26 during the adding.

+## 849. Maximize Distance to Closest Person (Easy)

+Scan forwards and backwards.